Nihilist (band)

 Nihilist was a Swedish death metal band formed in 1987 by Nicke Andersson and Alex Hellid.
 The band split up in 1989 when Johnny Hedlund left to form Unleashed.
-The remaining members reformed the band under the name Entombed.
-Nihilist never recorded a full-length album before they renamed themselves Entombed, but a collection of their demo work was released in 2005.
+The remaining members reformed the band as Entombed.
+Nihilist never recorded a full-length album before they renamed themselves, but a collection of their demo work was released in 2005.
 Guitarist Leif "Leffe" Cuzner died in June 2006.

-Nicke Andersson admitted in the recent book about the history of death metal and grindcore Choosing Death that after his relationship with Johnny Hedlund had grown ever more acrimonious, he had deliberately split the band up as a means of parting company with him.
-The last lineup of Nihilist minus Hedlund then reformed under the new name of Entombed, while Hedlund formed his own band Unleashed in reply.
+Nicke Andersson admitted in the book about death metal and grindcore Choosing Death that after his relationship with Hedlund grew acrimonious, he deliberately split the band up to part company with him.
+The last lineup of Nihilist minus Hedlund reformed as Entombed, while Hedlund formed the band Unleashed.